 Here’s an extract from Microsoft’s documentation on this topic:

-The creation of “shared mailboxes” is done via the management interface of Exchange Online (2 interfaces are currently available).
+The creation of “shared mailboxes” is done via the management interface of Exchange Online.

 Creating a “shared mailbox” is simple and will create an AzureAD account with which it is recommended not to connect.

 Once the “shared mailbox” is created, it must be positioned to determine who will have the right to access it.
 There are two rights: the right to access the contents of the mailbox and the right to use the email address of the mailbox (to send emails in his name).

 When a user (who has an MS365 license and an Exchange Online mailbox) has the right “Full Access” on a “shared mailbox”, he can access it from his Outlook (heavy client) and from the MS365 Webmail.

 By default the “Full access” right is added with the option “automapping” by the interface that uses the equivalent of the add-mailboxepermission PowerShell command